timnyborg/redpot-unchained/docs/style-guide.md

 should be at the top of the file, grouped in the following order:

 1. Standard library imports (os, sys)
-2. Third party imports (dateutil, redis, requests)
+2. Third party imports (dateutil, django_filters, django_tables2, redis, requests)
 3. Django core library (django.db.models, django.urls)
-4. Third party django apps (django_filters, django_tables2)
-5. Other apps in the project (apps.module.models, apps.main.utils.mixins)
+4. Other apps in the project (apps.module.models, apps.main.utils.mixins, redpot.settings)
-6. The current app (.models, .views, .urls)
+5. The current app (.models, .views, .urls)

 Each group should be separated by a line